How to Calculate the 30% Federal Solar Tax Credit

-If you’re buying a solar energy system today, one of the most generous solar incentives that you’re entitled to is the 30% federal Investment Tax Credit (ITC) also known as the federal solar rebate.
-But not everyone who goes solar is eligible to receive business solar tax credits, and for those who do, there are different ways to calculate it.
-Below is a FAQ layman’s guide to the solar federal ITC and solar panel tax credit, but please confirm all of this information with your tax adviser.
+If you’re buying a solar energy system today, one of the most generous solar incentives that you’re entitled to is the 30% federal Investment Tax Credit (ITC).
+But not everyone who goes solar is eligible to receive it, and for those who do, there are different ways to calculate it.
+Below is a FAQ layman’s guide to the solar federal ITC, but please confirm all of this information with your tax adviser.

 Who is Eligible to Receive the ITC?

-Any U.S. tax payer who purchases a solar or other renewable energy system is eligible to receive the 30% solar rebate.
+Any U.S. tax payer who purchases a solar or other renewable energy system is eligible to receive the 30% solar ITC.

 However, if you installed your solar system with a solar lease or a solar PPA, then you’re not eligible, since the leasing company owns your solar system, so they will receive the ITC.
-But most leasing companies take the value of the 30% solar system tax credit into consideration when calculating your lease rate, so you do benefit indirectly.
+But most leasing companies take the value of the 30% ITC into consideration when calculating your lease rate, so you do benefit indirectly.

 How Do You Calculate the 30% Solar ITC?